-Take this 90-minute narrated tour for an overview of the city.
+Take this narrated tour for an overview of the city.
 It lasts 90 minutes from start to finish.
-From the Cathedral of St. John the Baptist to the Pirates' House restaurant, you will have the opportunity to learn the history of this historic area of Savannah.
-When you purchase the one- or two-day hop-on hop-off pass, you will have the opportunity to get off the trolley and enjoy each of the 16 stops on this tour.
-Explore the area to heart's content, and then simplay wait until the next trolley comes by to pick you up and take you to your next destination.
+From the Cathedral of St. John the Baptist to the Pirates' House restaurant, you will have the opportunity to learn the history of this historic area.
+When you purchase the one day pass, you will have the opportunity unboard the trolley and enjoy each of the 16 stops on this tour.
+Discover the wonders of the area to your heart's content, and then simply wait until the next trolley comes by to pick you up and take you to your next destination.
 Trolleys arrive at each stop in 15-20 minute intervals.
 Each stop is full of things to see that are sure to delight.
 Learn about the most fascinating parts of the Savannah area with this unforgettable trolley experience.

-Stop off at the Historic Savannah Theatre in Chippewa Square, which is the center of the downtown historic area.
+Stop at this Theatre in Chippewa Square, which is the center of the downtown historic area.
 This theater is the oldest theater in the United States and still produces nightly shows, perfect for a getaway after your sightseeing has ended.
 Get a view of this theater so you can head back in the evening and watch one of their fantastic, high-energy shows.

 One of the first two houses in George that became a state landmark, the Sorrel-Weed House represents one of the finest examples of antebellum Greek Revival/Regency architecture in the United States.
 Designed by one of the leading architects of the time, the house was completed around 1840 and is now considered one of the most haunted attractions and creepiest places in America.

-This Roman Catholic cathedral is the Mother Church of the Roman Catholic Diocese of Savannah.
+This Roman Catholic cathedral is the Mother Church of the Roman Catholic Diocese.
 Although the colonial charter initially prohibited Roman Catholics from settling in Savannah, today the Roman Catholic Diocese of the city includes 90 counties in middle and southern Georgia.
 The church itself has fabulous architecture and artwork for visitors to view during your tour.

 Laid out in 1790, Washington Square was named after General and First President George Washington.
 Along the edges of the square, there are a number of interesting and surprising homes, almost all of which have been owned by a person or family of historical interest throughout the years.